 Taboo

-Taboo is a board game that requires one participant to provide clues and the other to guess, similar to Pictionary but with some conversational tools available.
+Taboo is a board game that requires one participant to provide clues and the other to guess.
+It is similar to Pictionary but with some conversational tools available.

-The person conveying a given word or phrase can use words, but cannot use specific phrases that are listed on a card, which are the phrases they most likely need to use to best convey the topic.
+The person conveying a given word or phrase can use words but cannot use specific phrases listed on a card, which are the phrases they most likely need to use to best convey the topic.

 This game can become a thrilling and competitive matchup, as participants attempt to guess clues based on a bizarre series of clues that dance around the many words the participant cannot say.

-Taboo also features in our road trip activities for kids.
+Taboo is also featured in our road trip activities for kids.

 Virtual Classic Games